kumc-bmi/AKI_CDM/README.md

 ## Site Usage
 The following instructions are for extracting cohort and generating final report from a Oracle data source.
-Minor modification may be required if database is of different types (e.g. SQLite, MySQL, PostgreSQL, MonetDB, etc.)
+Minor modification may be required if database is of different types (e.g. PostgreSQL, MSSQL etc.)

 1. Get `AKI_CDM` code
   - **download** the [AKI_CDM] repository as a .zip file, unzip and save folder as `path-to-dir/AKI_CDM`